-I have been a server for a little over a year now.
+I have been a server for almost two years now.
 It is such great money.
-I also love walking out with money immediately after my shift.
+It is also super convenient to walk out with money immediately after my shift.
 While the job itself is not my favorite, I continue for the flexible income.
 The problem I quickly saw was that I wasn’t actually getting a paycheck.
 I was just walking out with my paycheck every night that I worked.
 The first month, I was so carefree because I had cash in hand.

 Then I turned back to Dave Ramsey.
 Of course, the envelope system.

-Here are 9 Steps to Budgeting as a Server (or really any irregular income jobs)
+Here are 9 Steps to Budgeting as a Server (or any irregular income jobs)

 1) You Need A Reason/Goal